22Neves/devsite-docs/guides/checkout-api-orders/integration-test-pix.en.md

 }'
 ```

-The value `APRO` for the `payer.first_name` field is what determines that this predefined request returns as a response a created order with the status `action_required`, which indicates that payment is pending, as shown below.
+The value `APRO` for the `payer.first_name` field is what determines that this predefined request returns as a response a created order with the status `action_required`, as shown below.
+Afterwards, the payment status will automatically change to approved.

 ```json
 {